 Training shall conform to the following:

-Part 1: Provide 4 hr. of operational description, troubleshooting procedures, recommendations for test equipment, test equipment use, repair procedures, design data, and drawings for Ramp Meter Cabinets and equipment furnished.
+Part 1: Provide an operational description, troubleshooting procedures, recommendations for test equipment, test equipment use, repair procedures, design data, and drawings for Ramp Meter Cabinets and equipment furnished.
 Provide training before the first ramp meter is installed.

-Part 2: Provide 4 hr. hands-on training with trouble shooting software, manuals, drawings, and test equipment for all Ramp Metering and communications equipment furnished.
+Part 2: Provide hands-on training with trouble shooting software, manuals, drawings, and test equipment for all Ramp Metering and communications equipment furnished.